sagemath/trac_to_gh/Issue 5639.md

 # Issue 5639: minpoly of symbolic matrices is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5639

 Original creator: was